daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

     git push -u origin main
     ```

-    You can checkout my repository [here](https://github.com/Kiran1689/python-dev-env).
+    You can check out my repository [here](https://github.com/Kiran1689/python-dev-env).

 ## Creating the Python dev environment in Daytona

 Here you are going to use Daytona to build the python dev environment using Github as a Provider and
 open a workspace in VS Code.
-You should ensure `daytona` is installed on you machine before proceeding.
+You should ensure `daytona` is installed on your machine before proceeding.

 ### Step 1: Start Daytona Server